 On the basis of the economic and natural sectors impacted by this phenomenon, a drought event is usually classified in meteorological, agricultural and hydrological drought, depending on the persistence of the water deficit within the hydrological cycle.
-Of particular interest for this study are the agricultural (or ecosystem) drought events, defined as prolonged periods with drier than usual soils that negatively affect vegetation growth and crop production, and, as a consequence, human welfare (Dai, 2011).
+Of particular interest for this study are the agricultural

+42 (or ecosystem) drought events, defined as prolonged periods with drier than usual soils that negatively 43 affect vegetation growth and crop production, and, as a consequence, human welfare (Dai, 2011).

-Soil moisture is commonly seen as one of the most suitable variables to monitor and quantify the 44 impact of water shortage on vegetated lands due to its effects on the terrestrial biosphere and the 45 feedback into the atmospheric system, as highlighted by the inclusion of time-aggregated soil moisture 46 47 anomalies (e.g., monthly) in numerous drought monitoring systems at regional to continental scales (i.e., European Drought Observatory, http://edo.jrc.ec.europa.eu; United States Drought Monitor, 48 Drought Monitor, 49 http://droughtmonitor.unl.edu; African Flood and http://hydrology.princeton.edu/adm/; among others).
-50
+Soil moisture is commonly seen as one of the most suitable variables to monitor and quantify the impact of water shortage on vegetated lands due to its effects on the terrestrial biosphere and the feedback into the atmospheric system, as highlighted by the inclusion of soil moisture anomalies in numerous drought monitoring systems at regional to continental scales (i.e., European Drought Observatory, United States Drought Monitor, African Flood and Drought Monitor, among others).

-In the context of drought monitoring, the soil moisture dynamic over large areas is usually modelled through either distributed hydrological models or land-surface schemes of climate models (Crow et al., 2012; Sheffield et al., 2004), as well as by thermal or passive/active microwave remote sensing-derived quantities (see e.g., Anderson et al., 2007; Houborg et al., 2012; Mo et al., 2010).

-Particularly, with regard to a global-scale monitoring, remote sensing-based approaches have the 55 advantage of an intrinsic worldwide coverage, but the drawbacks, in the case of microwave sensors, of 56 exploring only the first few centimeters of soil and a decreasing sensitivity with the increase of 57 vegetation coverage (Jackson, 2006).
-In the case of thermal data, the lack of coverage during cloudy 58 59 conditions and the nontrivial connection between thermal and soil moisture signals (Price, 1980) are other limitations.
-On the contrary, diagnostic models allow for a continuous monitoring of soil moisture 60 at the desired soil depths, but the accuracy of the data is constrained by uncertainties in the 61 parameterization of soil hydrological characteristics, as well as by the actual availability of near-real 62 time reliable meteorological forcing data.
-Generally, the use of in-situ observations for large area 63 monitoring is limited, mainly due to the lack of long records, the sparseness of recording stations and 64 the high spatial heterogeneity of soil moisture fields.
-65
+Soil moisture monitoring over large areas is usually obtained through either distributed 49 hydrological models or land-surface schemes of climate models (Crow et al., 2012; Sheffield et al., 50 2004), as well as by thermal or passive/active microwave remote sensing-derived quantities (see e.g., 51 Anderson et al., 2007; Houborg et al., 2012; Mo et al., 2010).
+In the context of a global drought 52 monitoring system, remote sensing-based approaches have the advantage of an intrinsic worldwide 53 54 coverage, but the drawbacks, in the case of microwave sensors, of exploring only the first few 55 centimeters of soil and a decreasing sensitivity with the increase of vegetation coverage (Jackson, 2006).
+In the case of thermal data, the lack of coverage during cloudy conditions and the nontrivial 56 connection between thermal and soil moisture signals (Price, 1980) are other limitations.
+On the 57 contrary, diagnostic models allow for a continuous monitoring of soil moisture at the desired soil 58 depths, but the accuracy of the data is constrained by uncertainties in the parameterization of soil 59 hydrological characteristics, as well as by the actual availability of near-real time reliable 60 meteorological forcing data.
+Generally, the use of in-situ observations for large area monitoring is 61

+62 limited, mainly due to the lack of long records, the sparseness of recording stations and the high spatial63 heterogeneity of soil moisture fields.

-66 It follows that both satellite measurements and model predictions are subject to errors and uncertainties that need to be accounted for in their interpretation and application (Gruber et al., 2016).
-67 This also suggests that a monitoring system based on a single model is rarely capable to provide global 68 reliable estimates, and a combination of different data sources is desirable in order to minimize the 69 errors in the detection of drought events.
-Recently, Cammalleri et al. (2015) demonstrated the value of 70 an ensemble of modelled soil moisture anomalies for drought monitoring over Europe, similarly to the 71 findings of the U.S. National Land Data Assimilation System (NLDAS) (Dirmeyer et al., 2006).
-72 73 However, a key point in combining different modelled data is the need to estimate the affinity and divergence between the models across the modelling domain.
-74
+64 It follows that both satellite measurements and model predictions are subject to errors and uncertainties that need to be accounted for in their interpretation and application (Gruber et al., 2016).
+65 66 This also suggests that a monitoring system based on a single model is rarely capable to provide global reliable estimates, and a combination of different data sources is desirable in order to minimize the 67 errors in the detection of drought events.
+Recently, Cammalleri et al. (2015) demonstrated the value of 68 an ensemble of modelled soil moisture anomalies for drought monitoring over Europe, similarly to the 69 findings of the U.S. National Land Data Assimilation System (NLDAS) (Dirmeyer et al., 2006).
+70 However, a key point in combining different modelled data is the need to estimate the affinity and 71 72 divergence between the models across the modelling domain.